aandriamgit/CppSrc/README.md

 # HOW TO USE

+note, the following is from `C++ for Godot with GDExtension – David Snopek – GodotCon 2024` https://youtu.be/4R0uoBJ5XSk, i'm just taking the notes

 ## in the .h file
 * its better to publicly inherit from a godot class
 * add the function `GDCLASS([the class name], [the parent class]);`